-HTTP adaptor A process (or a part of one) that connects WebObjects applications to a Web server.
-See also Web server.
+HTTP adaptor A process (or a part of one) that connects WebObjects applications to an HTTP server.
+See also HTTP server.

-Java Client A WebObjects development approach that allows you to create graphical user interface applications that run on the user's computer and communicate with a WebObjects server.
+Java Client A WebObjects development approach that allows you to create graphical user interface applications that run on the user's computer and communicate with a WebObjects server application.